Search Apartments in Maryland

 - Detailed listings of condo rentals include amenities, photos, floor plans, contact information, and more!

 Maryland Apartments and Homes

 Both geographically and symbolically, the state of Maryland is at the center of cultural, educational and recreational activities on the Atlantic coast.
 With its economic vitality, gorgeous scenery, proximity to Washington, D.C., and great community atmosphere, Maryland has a lot to offer prospective residents looking for apartments for rent.

-There are plenty of good points to make up for the high cost of living; one of them is the fairly moderate climate.
+There are plenty of good points to make up for the higher than average cost of living; one of them is the fairly moderate climate.
 July is the warmest month, with highs reaching into the 80s and 90s.
 January is the coldest time of the year, with average lows in the 20s.
 There's plenty of rain throughout the year, and there tends to be snow in the winter months; average snowfall a year is about 20 inches.

 One such area is the Inner Harbor, which has experienced a successful renaissance and is now a popular area of shops and restaurants.
 When looking for apartments for rent, consider some of these up-and-coming areas and you may find some bargains.

 AnnapolisIn addition to being the capital of Maryland, home of the U.S. Naval Academy and an internationally celebrated maritime community, Annapolis is a great place to look for apartment rentals to call home.
-With a population of 36,000, this 350-year-old city provides a delightful blend of history, fine architecture and civic participation.
+With a population of around 40,000, this historic city provides a delightful blend of history, fine architecture and civic participation.
 As the "sailing capital of the world," Annapolis is a haven for water-sport enthusiasts.
 The scenic waterfront and abundant amenities make the "City of Neighborhoods "a terrific place to stay a while, or settle down for good.